Issues and needs

-Water for Tomorrow is a cross-border partnership of 5 organisations in England and France which will develop and test innovative water management tools and decision-making support systems.
-These will enable more responsive short-term management of drought events, and better long-term planning, as well as investment in water management at a local scale.
+Water for Tomorrow was a cross-border partnership of 5 organisations in England and France which will develop and test innovative water management tools and decision-making support systems.
+These enable more responsive short-term management of drought events, and better long-term planning, as well as investment in water management at a local scale.

-- New data collection methods, hydro-economic models and new software to improve water allocation and early warning of water scarcity.
+• New data collection methods, hydro-economic models and new software to improve water allocation and early warning of water scarcity.

-- Multi sector collaboration that supports the uptake and roll out of these systems and use of smart technologies in the management of water resources across the FCE area.
+• Multi sector collaboration that supports the uptake and roll out of these systems and use of smart technologies in the management of water resources across the FCE area.

 Five pilot sites have been defined, three in England and two in France:

-- Broadland Rivers, England
+• Broadland Rivers, England

-- Cam & Ely Ouse, England
+• Cam & Ely Ouse, England

-- East Suffolk, England
+• East Suffolk, England

-- Sud Finistère, France
+• Sud Finistère, France

-- CABBALR, France
+• CABBALR, France

 BRGM's role